stardustsuperwizard/openbattlesystem/openbattlepoints.md

 * Stackable: No
 * Description: When unit has status of fallback, unit will automatically regroup in Morale Phase.

-#### Deep Strike
-* Cost: 02.00
-* Stackable: No
-* Description: When a unit has this ability, it is able to setup in reserve and attempt to enter play via deep strike.

-#### Mob Rule
-* Cost: 01.00
-* Stackable: No
-* Description: Unit is now a rally point.
-Additionally, when a unit with the status of fallback comes within 2" of this unit and that unit also has "Mob Rule" the units will merge status will be "Normal"

-#### Rally to me
-* Cost: 01.00
-* Stackable: No
-* Description: Unit is now a rally point and when a friendly unit with the status of fallback comes within 6" of this unit, friendly unit will regroup in morale phase and will change status to normal.

 ### Weapons
 #### Burst Shot